quentinzhang/OpenAI-function-boilerplate/README.md

 You can develop new functions in a similar way - simply replace the function description information in ```function_description.json``` with your own, and write the function implementation code under the api directory in the corresponding file.

+You can also refer to the [Vercel documentation](https://vercel.com/docs/functions/serverless-functions) for more information on how to develop serverless functions.

 The example also contains implementation code for a ```get_current_weather``` function.
 You can refer to it to implement a function that needs to call third-party RESTful API interfaces.

-Since an API Key from openweathermap.org is needed to get weather data, you need to add an environment variable named OPEN_WEATHER_MAP_API_KEY in Vercel's project settings, and fill in the API Key you applied from openweathermap as the value.
+Install the axios dependency first by running ```npm install```, and add an environment variable named OPEN_WEATHER_MAP_API_KEY in Vercel's project settings, and fill in the API Key you applied from [openweathermap](https://openweathermap.org/) as the value.

 During local development, you can copy the .env.example file to .env, and fill in your API Keys in it.
 This allows you to use it when debugging locally.
 ```